eugen-popa/DOM_Pig_Game/README.md

 # DOM_Pig_Game
 HTML, CSS, JavaScript

-How to run the Game <just open the index.html file in your browser>
+How to run the Game: just open the index.html file in your browser

 Game Rolls